-QNB prepared its audited consolidated financial statements as at and for the years ended 31 December 2016 and 2015 (the "2016 Financial Statements" and the "2015 Financial Statements", respectively) in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and applicable QCB regulations.
-QNB prepared its unaudited interim condensed consolidated financial statements as at and for the nine-month period ended 30 September 2017 (the "2017 Interim Financial Statements") in accordance with International Accounting Standard No. 34, "Interim Financial Reporting" and applicable QCB regulations.
+QNB prepared its audited consolidated financial statements as at and for the years ended 31 December 2019 and 2018 (the "2019 Financial Statements" and the "2018 Financial Statements", respectively) in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and applicable QCB regulations.

-The Issuer prepared its audited financial statements as at and for the years ended 31 December 2016 and 2015 in accordance with IFRS as issued by the IASB.
-The Issuer prepared its unaudited interim condensed financial statements for the nine-month period ended 30 September 2017 in accordance with International Accounting Standard No. 34, "Interim Financial Reporting".
+The Issuer prepared its audited financial statements as at and for the years ended 31 December 2019 and 2018 in accordance with IFRS as issued by the IASB.

-The financial information of QNB as at and for the financial year ended 31 December 2016 included in this Prospectus has been derived from the 2016 Financial Statements (including the related notes thereto), the financial information of QNB as at and for the financial year ended 31 December 2015 included in this Prospectus has been derived from the 2015 Financial Statements (including the related notes thereto) and (only in respect of the financial information relating to capital adequacy disclosed on page 139 of this Prospectus) the comparative information as at and for the financial year ended 31 December 2015 contained in the 2016 Financial Statements (including the related notes thereto), and the financial information of QNB as at and for the financial year ended 31 December 2014 included in this Prospectus has been derived from the comparative information as at and for the financial year ended 31 December 2014 contained in the 2015 Financial Statements (including the related notes thereto).
-The financial information as at and for the ninemonth periods ended 30 September 2017 and 2016, respectively, included in this Prospectus has been derived from the 2017 Interim Financial Statements (including the comparative information as at and for the ninemonth period ended 30 September 2016 contained therein and including the related notes thereto).
+The financial information of QNB as at and for the financial year ended 31 December 2019 included in this Prospectus has been derived from the 2019 Financial Statements (including the related notes thereto), the financial information of QNB as at and for the financial year ended 31 December 2018 included in this Prospectus has been derived from the comparative information as at and for the financial year ended 31 December 2018 contained in the 2019 Financial Statements (including the related notes thereto), and the financial information of QNB as at and for the financial year ended 31 December 2017 included in this Prospectus has been derived from the comparative information as at and for the financial year ended 31 December 2017 contained in the 2018 Financial Statements (including the related notes thereto).

-In this Prospectus, unless otherwise specified or the context otherwise requires, all references to "Hong Kong" are to the Hong Kong Special Administrative Region of the People's Republic of China, all references to the "PRC" and "China" are to the People's Republic of China, excluding Taiwan, Hong Kong and Macau, all references to "QR", "Qatari riyals" and "riyals" are to the lawful currency for the time being of Qatar, all references to "dollars", "US dollars", "\$" and "U.S.\$" are to the lawful currency for the time being of the United States of America, all references to "HKD" are to the lawful currency for the time being of Hong Kong, all references to "CHF" are to the lawful currency for the time being of Switzerland, all references to "CNY", "RMB" and "Renminbi" are to the lawful currency for the time being of the People's Republic of China and all references to "AUD" and "Australian dollar" are to the lawful currency for the time being of Australia.
+In this Prospectus, unless otherwise specified or the context otherwise requires, all references to "Hong Kong" are to the Hong Kong Special Administrative Region of the People's Republic of China, all references to the "PRC" and "China" are to the People's Republic of China, excluding Taiwan, Hong Kong and Macau, all references to "QR", "Qatari riyals" and "riyals" are to the lawful currency for the time being of Qatar, all references to "dollars", "U.S. dollars", "\$", "USD" and "U.S.\$" are to the lawful currency for the time being of the United States of America, all references to "EUR", "euro" or "€" are to the single currency introduced at the start of the third stage of the European Economic and Monetary Union pursuant to the Treaty on the functioning of the European Community, as amended from time to time, all references to "JPY" are to the lawful currency for the time being of Japan, all references to "HKD" are to the lawful currency for the time being of Hong Kong, all references to "CHF" are to the lawful currency for the time being of Switzerland, all references to "CNY", "RMB" and "Renminbi" are to the lawful currency for the time being of the People's Republic of China and all references to "AUD" and "Australian dollar" are to the lawful currency for the time being of Australia.
 Translations of amounts from riyals to U.S. dollars in this Prospectus are solely for the convenience of the reader.
-The riyal currently is, and since the mid-1980s has been, pegged to the U.S. dollar at a fixed exchange rate of 3.64 riyals per U.S. dollar and, accordingly, translations of amounts from riyals to U.S. dollars have been made at this exchange rate for all periods presented in this Prospectus.
+The rival currently is, and since the mid-1980s has been, pegged to the U.S. dollar at a fixed exchange rate of 3.64 riyals per U.S. dollar and, accordingly, translations of amounts from riyals to U.S. dollars have been made at this exchange rate for all periods presented in this Prospectus.